rust-lang/mdBook/book-example/src/cli/init.md

 configuration files, etc.

 The `book` directory is where your book is rendered.
-All the output is ready to be uploaded to a serer to be seen by the internet.
+All the output is ready to be uploaded to a server to be seen by the internet.

-The `SUMMARY.md` file is the most important file, it's the skeleton of your book.
+The `SUMMARY.md` file is the most important file, it's the skeleton of your book and is discussed in more detail in another  [chapter](../format/summary.html).

-It's so important that it has it's own [chapter](../format/summary.html).
+When a `SUMMARY.md` file already exists, the `init` command will generate the files according to the paths used in the `SUMMARY.md`

 #### Specify a directory

-When using the init command, you can also specify a directory, instead of using the current directory, by appending a path to the command:
+When using the `init` command, you can also specify a directory, instead of using the current working directory, by appending a path to the command:

 ```